323 Wirtz Hall, DeKalb, IL 60115

 We offer a specialization in Speech-Language Pathology for those completing the master's program in Communication Disorders (M.A.), offered by the School of Allied Health & Communicative Disorders.

 The specialization in Speech-Language Pathology is typically completed in six terms.
 The first summer term students enroll in classes only.
 During the next four terms (Fall, Spring, Summer, Fall), students attend class and work in the on-campus clinic and local off-campus clinical sites.
 The last term of study consists of a full-time off-campus practicum.
 Students typically spend nine weeks in a school setting and nine weeks in a hospital/rehab setting.
+Prior to completing a full time experience in a school setting, students must pass the Test of Academic Proficiency and the speech-language pathology non-teaching exam from the Illinois State Board of Education.
+Information is available here.

 Students select courses from a broad menu including Swallowing Disorders, Craniofacial Anomalies, Aphasia, Stuttering, Child Language Disorders, School Age Language Disorders, Phonological Disorders, and a number of others.